micahwierenga/css-box-model-and-positioning/readme.md

 }
 ```

-This works fine when we know the exact sizes of our elements but what if we were building something like a blog and we
+This works fine when we know the exact sizes of our elements, but what if we were building something like a blog and we
 had text in those columns or surrounding them?
 We won't always know the exact amount of text or their font sizes.
 This
 is where floats can help us.